 That beauty is not just what you see, but what you believe about yourself.
 And just like with food – what goes in, shows on the outside.
 My grand mother also taught me that the more you look in the mirror, the less attractive you become.
 (Ha, I love her!)

 I use a standard U.S. cup size (1 cup = 240 mL) but try to include ml and gm measurements as well, as I know many European countries don’t use “cups” as a form of measurement.

 Do you recommend taking nutritional supplements?

-I believe supplements are secondary to foods, as the health benefits provided by a healthy diet far outweigh even the best nutritional supplements on the market.
+I believe all supplements are very much secondary to foods, as the health benefits provided by a healthy diet far outweigh even the best nutritional supplements on the market.
 I do take a food-based multivitamin regularly as well as a good quality probiotic for optimal gut health, but ultimately I believe that nutritional supplements are a very individual thing and always encourage people to see a nutritionist who can help guide them.

 What kitchen equipment do you use?

 We have a pretty small kitchen so naturally I take a very minimalist approach when working in my kitchen.
 I’m all about versatile and easy-to-use kitchen equipment and don’t actually have that much stuff in my kitchen, but everything I do have I use often and usually for a variety of things.
 My favourite kitchen appliance is without a doubt my Vitamix, which I use every single day for so many different things (smoothies, nut butters, nut milks, dressings and baking).
-Other favourites include my small food processor, hand held mandoline vegetable slicer, and my ceramic slow cooker, which is perfect for soups & stews.
+Other favourites include my small food processor, hand held mandoline vegetable slicer, and my ceramic dutch oven, which is perfect for soups & stews.